 and variables based on a pointer, with *BASED.
 With these and integer

 variable types, you can read the user space easily and use the information

 How to delete the spool files which are older than 7 days from a

-Can some one please send me some sample CL program code which would helpme to achieve this.
+Can some one please send me some sample CL program code which would help

 Thanks in advance.